-In February 2016, the European Patent Office (EPO) granted European Patent No. 2,215,124 (EP 2,215,124) to Amgen.
+In February 2016, the European Patent Office (EPO) granted European Patent No. 2,215,124 (the EP'124 Patent) to Amgen.
 This patent describes and claims monoclonal antibodies to PCSK9 and methods of treatment and Sanofi filed an opposition to the patent in the EPO seeking to invalidate it.
-In November 2016, Sanofi-Aventis Deutschland GmbH, Sanofi-Aventis Groupe S.A. and Sanofi Winthrop Industrie S.A. filed a joint opposition against Amgen's patent, and each of Lilly, Regeneron and Strawman Ltd. also filed oppositions to Amgen's patent.
-In November 2018, the EPO confirmed the validity of Amgen's EP 2,215,124, which was appealed to the Technical Board of Appeal (TBA).
+In November 2016, Sanofi-Aventis Deutschland GmbH, Sanofi-Aventis Groupe S.A. and Sanofi Winthrop Industrie S.A. filed a joint opposition against Amgen's patent, and each of Lilly, Regeneron Pharmaceuticals, Inc. (Regeneron) and Strawman Ltd. also filed oppositions to Amgen's patent.
+In November 2018, the EPO confirmed the validity of Amgen's EP'124 Patent, which was appealed to the Technical Board of Appeal (TBA).
 On October 29, 2020, the TBA upheld the validity of certain claims, including claims that protect Repatha, but ruled that broader claims encompassing PRALUENT were invalid.
-As a result of the TBA's decision, national litigations regarding PRALUENT in Europe are in the process of being resolved.
-In Germany, Sanofi-Aventis Deutschland GmbH and Regeneron have filed actions seeking damages arising from the provisional enforcement of an injunction against PRALUENT that was lifted after the TBA's October 29, 2020 ruling.
+As a result of the TBA's decision, national litigations regarding PRALUENT in Germany are in the process of being resolved.